 Not to forget those alarmists who seem to thrive on their yearly predictions of the end of the world, WW3, collapse of global or local economy, or spreading conspiracy theories about certain secret societies working on taking over the world, with some disastrous consequences affecting the majority of the world's population.

 I have covered the theme of existential fear as a base of the need for religious beliefs in a few of my articles.
 However, in the context of everything said here, suffice it to say that such refinement of fear is pretty obvious, especially in its detail of obsessing over soul's immortality, or passing over into heaven after the game is over.

-Another significant point worth mentioning would be that whenever such belief is not refined into a spiritual quality - but stays at the level of amygdala, religionists are displaying arrogance of sharp criticism about the world's evils, they are prone to demonstrations and fights for social reforms which are in accordance with their religion.
+Another significant point worth mentioning would be that whenever such a belief is not refined into a spiritual quality---but stays at the level of amygdala, religionists are displaying arrogance of sharp criticism about the world's evils, they are prone to demonstrations and fights for social reforms which are in accordance with their religion.

 "Patriotism" - a Fancy Name for Territoriality